 The information electronics market has been fully developed due to the changes of the global economy and industry.
 With the enormous progress of information computing and network technology, the technology and service platforms provided by industries such as Cloud and Netcom, Automobiles, and Power supplies continue to innovate and develop.
-The demand of cooling fans and modules that fulfilled high-performance, high-environmental-resistance, and fast reacting to customer design and manufacturing needs have been continuously increasing.
+The demand of cooling fans and cooling module and water cooling/freezing module that fulfilled high-performance, high-environmental-resistance, and fast reacting to customer design and manufacturing needs have been continuously increasing.